 Is 500 bucks enough for high-quality riflescope?
 Considering that some rifle scopes cost upwards of $2000, $500 looks like a very small amount to spend on a rifle scope.
 But do you really need a 2000 dollar Swarovski to be a good hunter?

 Truth is even with $500 or a bit more, less than $600 you can find a great quality optic.
 More importantly, rifles scopes priced under $500 are more practical for hunting than their high-end 2000 dollar counterparts.
 So which is the best rifle scope under 500?

-There are quite a number of rifle scopes that can stake a claim to being the best hunting rifle scope under 500.
+There are quite a number of rifle scopes that can stake a claim to being the best.
 To make things easier for you, I have narrowed down the list to eight.
 I have handpicked these eight because of their performance and the extra perks some offer.